ick1salvado/ProjectEuler/README.md

 - **ProblemDefinition:** This is where the exact problem is shown in the exact same manner that it would appear in Project Euler.
 - **Math_Explanation File:** If I feel it necessary (or just interesting :) ), there will be a file that contains my mathematical definition for the solution of a problem with a description and mathematical expression.
+If in the Explanation File there is *(ME)* next to a part of the explanation it implies that I have added onto it in this file.

 Each of these Problem folders will be ordered in folders numbering by 10's (1-10, 11-20...).
 I will try to add as many languages as I can.